 Fairmont, The Queen Elizabeth, opens onto the core of downtown, revealing spectacular views and reflecting the city’s joie de vivre.
 Renovations include new guestrooms with more Fairmont Gold rooms, which have access to their expanded executive club lounge; a business campus with an outdoor terrace; a mixology bar; a cozy coffee lounge; a lively bistro; a unique urban market; a wellness center with an indoor pool; and innovative event lounges with the latest technology.

 Guests of the Fairmont Gold floors and lounge can enjoy the redesigned Fairmont Gold lounge located on the 21st floor.
-In the exclusive Fairmont Gold lounge, the dedicated team ensures that your every need is met, arranging dinner reservations, limousines, and any other special privileges.
+The dedicated team ensures that your every need is met in the exclusive Fairmont Gold lounge, arranging dinner reservations, limousines, and any other special privileges.
 Start your day off perfectly with a healthy and bountiful deluxe continental breakfast while enjoying breathtaking views of downtown Montreal from the lounge.
-Throughout the day, you can enjoy coffee, tea, soft drinks, a curated honor bar as well as complimentary cocktail canapés made with local delicacies, in a residential homelike atmosphere that encourages relaxing comfort.
+Throughout the day, you can enjoy coffee, tea, soft drinks, a curated honor bar as well as complimentary cocktail canapés made with local delicacies in a residential homelike atmosphere that encourages relaxing comfort.

 Fairmont Gold Rooms are located on the 18th and 19th floors and are fully renovated, blending a contemporary decor with a vintage 1960’s flair reminiscent of the hotel’s and Montreal’s glorious past.
 Fairmont Gold rooms can accommodate up to four people, depending on bed type.